joshhellauer/JSAnswers/README.md

 # JSAnswers
 ## Remake of "Peter Answers Virtual Tarot" using javascript.
+Link to original: [https://www.peteranswers.com/]

 ### -Fool your friends by asking a question... then typing in the "petition"
 **********************************************************